Sydenham railway station (London): History

 The Croydon Canal opened in 1809 linking the Grand Surrey Canal to Croydon, however the waterway was never successful, and in 1836, it was the first canal to be abandoned by an Act of Parliament.
 The alignment was purchased by the London and Croydon Railway, who drained the canal and re-opened as a railway on the 5 June 1839.
 In 1844, L&CR was given authority to test the first atmospheric railway equipment between Dartmouth Arms (now Forest Hill) and West Croydon.
 In 1846, the railway became part of the London, Brighton and South Coast Railway and in the following year, the system was abandoned.
 The station was originally built south of Sydenham Road (A212) however, due to the construction of the branch to Crystal Palace in 1852, platform 2 was resited to its current position.
 Platform 1 and its station building remained south of the road bridge, until 1982 when British Rail decided to construct a replacement platform 90 meters north, parallel to Peak Hill Gardens due to the retaining wall beginning to collapse.

 The Big Four grouping led to Southern Railway (SR) management until nationalistation in 1948.
 Between 1948 and 1982 Sydenham was part of the Southern Region and following sectorisation, until privatisation, Sydenham became part of the Network SouthEast sector.
 Upon privatisation in May 1996, the station management passed to Connex South Central.
 Connex was stripped of the franchise due to poor financial management and in 2001, Govia South Central (Southern) took over the franchise and management of the station.
-Southern remained the sole train provider until 2010, when London Overground took over management of the station and began running trains as part of the East London Line extension.
+Southern remained the sole train provider until 2010, when London Overground took over management of the station and began running trains as part of the East London line extension (now the Windrush line).

 Sydenham was the first station to serve the area, however, there are, or have been, five other stations in the Sydenham: